-Viral infections – Viral infections such as colds, RSV and other upper respiratory infections may cause bronchitis.
-If the bronchitis is viral in nature, it cannot be treated with antibiotics.
+Viral infections – Viral infections such as colds, RSV, and other upper respiratory infections may cause bronchitis.
+If the disease is viral in nature, it cannot be treated with antibiotics.

-Bacterial infections – A bacterial infection may lead to bronchitis.
-If a bacterial infection is the cause of the inflammation, the phlegm will be dark yellow or green, and the bronchitis can be treated with antibiotics.
+Bacterial infections – A bacterial infection may lead to the disease.
+If a bacterial infection is the cause of the inflammation, the phlegm will be dark yellow or green, and the disease can be treated with antibiotics.

 Industrial pollution – Dust, smoke and other particles can irritate the bronchial tubes and cause them to swell.

-Chronic bronchitis – Chronic bronchitis occurs when the inflammation in the lungs lasts for 3 months or more.
-Since chronic bronchitis can lead to coughing fits and difficulty breathing, it may be accompanied by insomnia and fatigue.
+Chronic bronchitis occurs when the inflammation in the lungs lasts for 3 months or more.
+Since it can lead to coughing fits and difficulty breathing, it may be accompanied by insomnia and fatigue.
 It is caused mainly by the following –

-Smoking – Smoking is the primary cause of chronic bronchitis because the smoke damages and irritates the bronchial tubes.
-If a person has chronic bronchitis and emphysema, then he will be diagnosed with COPD, or chronic obstructive pulmonary disease.
+Smoking – Smoking is the primary cause because of the smoke damages and irritates the bronchial tubes.
+If a person has the illness and emphysema, then he will be diagnosed with COPD or chronic obstructive pulmonary disease.

-Overexposure to fumes, vapors or other irritants – People who work in coal mines, grain mills and metal molding factories are exposed to irritants that can cause chronic bronchitis.
+Overexposure to fumes, vapors or other irritants – People who work in coal mines, grain mills, and metal molding factories are exposed to irritants that can cause chronic form of the respiratory disorder.

-Frequent episodes of acute bronchitis – If a person has had acute bronchitis multiple times, his lung tissue may be damaged, which can lead to chronic bronchitis.
-In some cases, a patient may have chronic bronchitis that is temporarily made worse by a case of acute bronchitis.
+Frequent episodes of acute bronchitis – If a person has had the disease multiple times, his lung tissue may be damaged, which can lead to chronic form of the illness.
+In some cases, a patient may have the chronic disease that is temporarily made worse by a case of acute bronchitis.

-If you are suffering from severe symptoms associated with bronchitis, visit the closest emergency room. please visit one of our emergency room locations immediately.
+If you are suffering from severe symptoms associated with the disease, please visit one of our emergency center locations immediately.
 We are available 24/7 to help you breathe easier.